grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

 Profiling data from each service (identified by the `service_name` label) is stored as a separate dataset within a block.

 The block layout is composed of a collection of non-overlapping, independent datasets, each containing distinct data.
-At compaction, matching datasets from different blocks are merged: their tsdb index, symbols, and profiles are rewritten to optimize the data for efficient reading.
+At compaction, matching datasets from different blocks are merged: their tsdb index, symbols, and profile tables are merged and rewritten to a new block, to optimize the data for efficient reading.

 ---